Ignacio Anaya: Life and career

 The dish became so popular, the owner of the Victory Club, Roberto de los Santos, put his creation on the menu as Nacho's Especiales.
 When the Victory Club closed in 1961, Anaya opened his own restaurant, Nacho's Restaurant, in Piedras Negras.

 Anaya married Marie Antoinette Salinas, with whom he had 9 children.

 Death and legacy

-Anaya died on 9 November 1975, leaving a son Ignacio Anaya, Jr who went into banking, and 5 other surviving children.
+Anaya died on November 9, 1975, leaving a son, Ignacio Anaya Jr., who went into banking, and 5 other surviving children.
 Posthumously, he was honored with a bronze plaque in Piedras Negras.
 To celebrate Anaya's invention, the city of Piedras Negras holds a three-day Nacho Fest every year around October 21, the International Day of the Nacho.

 Smithsonian Magazine ranked nachos as a sports stadium favorite in 1976, following the invention of a processed cheese sauce by Frank Liberto.
 Howard Cosell added to the popularity of nachos during a September 4, 1978 NFL game by weaving "nachos" into his commentary.
-Although the original nachos contained only three ingredients, nachos can now be found with a wide variety of toppings, reflecting the enduring popularity of Anaya's contribution.
+Although the original nachos contained only three ingredients, nachos can now be found with a wide variety of toppings.

-On 15 August 2019, Google honored Anaya with a Doodle celebrating what would have been his 124th birthday.
+On August 15, 2019, Google honored Anaya with a Doodle celebrating what would have been his 124th birthday.